5orenso/ffe-api/categories.md

 ## categories

-Returns json data about a category.
+Returns json data about a categories.

 ### URL